psycopg/psycopg/docs/cursor.rst

 .. autoclass:: Copy

+    The object is normally returned by `Cursor.copy()`.
+It can be used as a context manager (useful to load data into a database using :sql:`COPY FROM`) and can be iterated (useful to read data after a :sql:`COPY TO`).

+    See :ref:`copy` for details.

     .. automethod:: read

+        Alternatively, you can iterate on the `Copy` object to read its data row by row.

     .. automethod:: write
     .. automethod:: write_row

+        The data in the tuple will be converted as configured on the cursor;
+        see :ref:`adaptation` for details.

     .. automethod:: finish

+        If an *error* is specified, the :sql:`COPY` operation is cancelled.

+        The method is called automatically at the end of a `!with` block.

 .. autoclass:: AsyncCopy

+    The object is normally returned by `AsyncCursor.copy()`.
+Its methods are the same of the `Copy` object but offering an `asyncio` interface (`await`, `async for`, `async with`).

     .. automethod:: read
     .. automethod:: write